Ghislaine Maxwell’s former assistant testified she ‘looked up to’ the accused sex trafficker

 “I feel like Jeffrey liked her very much.
 I feel like they were a couple,” the assistant said of the young woman.

-Defense attorney Christian Everdell asked if Maxwell was aware Epstein had asked Espinosa to send flowers to the young woman.
+Defense attorney Christian Everdell asked if Maxwell knew that Epstein had asked Espinosa to send flowers to the young woman.

 “No she did not,” replied Espinosa. “(Maxwell) did not know.”